clementloyer/ada-website.github.io/all_collections/_posts/2024-12-09-pattern-investigation.md

 <b>Cluster 4:</b><i> Number of franchises: 41<br>
 Highlight: Star Wars, Indiana Jones, Fast and the Furious, Transformers, Sherlock Holmes, The Expendables, Iron Man
 </i>
-This cluster and the next one are the high budget ones, that get worse result than the first movie in terms of ratio but actually it stays mostly higher than on.
+This cluster and the next one are the high budget ones, that get worse result than the first movie in terms of ratio but actually it stays mostly higher than one.
 It means that even though the ratio is worse around the revenue stays the same, because budget increased.
 Here we have the action and blockbusters.
  </p>

   </div>